-How To Use Scent Marketing To Enhance Productive Office Operations
+How Scent Marketing Can Enhance Productive Office Operations

 Researchers are well aware that the phenomenon known as scent marketing affects human mood and behavior in ways that are only partially understood.
 Business experts have long studied the physiology of scent, but despite many studies, its influence of behavior and cognition to this day remains somewhat mysterious.